Wymondham: Sport

 Wymondham Town United Football Club, based at Kett's Park, is one Norfolk's largest youth teams, with over 600 players across 22 teams.

 Wymondham Rugby Club was founded in 1972 at the Foster Harrison Memorial Ground on Tuttles Lane.
 A new ground, Barnard Fields, opened in 2018.
 The senior men's team plays in the London 2 North East league, winning the Norfolk Plate in 2015–16.
 The senior women's team, Wymondham Wasps, plays in the Championship 2 Midlands League.

 Wymondham Dell Bowls Club was a founder member of Norfolk Bowls Association in 1936.
 It has won the Bales Cup and the County League more often than any other club in Norfolk: twelve and fifteen times respectively.
 The members include the 2002 Commonwealth Games gold medallist, John Ottaway.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Tacolneston TV transmitter.
+Local radio stations are BBC Radio Norfolk, Heart East, Greatest Hits Radio East (formerly Radio Norwich 99.9), Kiss and South Norfolk Radio, a community based station which broadcast from the town.
+The town is served by the local newspaper, The Wymondham and Attleborough Mercury including the regional newspaper Eastern Daily Press.

 Education

 Wymondham Grammar School was founded in 1567 by the Norwich-born Archbishop of Canterbury, Matthew Parker.
 It was originally housed in Beckett's Chapel, then moved to Priory House, and closed in 1903.
 Silfield School opened in 1876 and closed in 1993.
 It is now a private dwelling.

 Wymondham High Academy is located near the town centre.
 Wymondham College, one of 36 state boarding schools in England and the largest of its type, stands just outside the parish in Morley.

 The four state primary schools are Ashleigh Primary School and Nursery, Browick Road Primary and Nursery School, Robert Kett Primary School and Spooner Row Primary School.